Blazing Saddles: Music

-Brooks wrote the music and lyrics for three of Blazing Saddles songs: "The Ballad of Rock Ridge", "I'm Tired", and "The French Mistake".
+Brooks wrote the music and lyrics for three Blazing Saddles songs: "The Ballad of Rock Ridge", "I'm Tired", and "The French Mistake".
 He also wrote the lyrics to the title song, with music by composer John Morris.
 To sing the title song, Brooks advertised in the trade papers for a "Frankie Laine–type" singer; to his surprise, Laine himself offered his services.
 "Frankie sang his heart out ... and we didn't have the heart to tell him it was a spoof.
 He never heard the whip cracks; we put those in later.
 We got so lucky with his serious interpretation of the song."
 In an interview with Terry Gross, Laine said that he did not know at the time that Blazing Saddles was a comedy.

 The choreographer for "I'm Tired" and "The French Mistake" was Alan Johnson.
 "I'm Tired" is a homage to and parody of Marlene Dietrich's performance of Cole Porter's song "I'm the Laziest Gal in Town" in Alfred Hitchcock's 1950 film Stage Fright, as well as "Falling in Love Again (Can't Help It)" from The Blue Angel.

 The orchestrations were by Morris and Jonathan Tunick.